pentlander/sasquach/NOTES.md

 time.
 May revisit this choice if it makes debugging stacktraces more difficult.
 Foreign classes cannot be aliased, doing so should generate an error.

+## Higher Order Functions
+Should there be a separate function class for member vs lambda functions?
+The main difference is that the types on the lambda functions are optional, while they are not on member funcs.
+Code generation for a module member function will always generate a method in the classfile, while the code generation for a struct varies.
+If there are no captures and the function is defined within the struct literal, then it can be generated as a method.
+If it is defined within the struct literal and has captures, the captures can be placed as fields within the struct.
+Would need to ensure that those captured fields do not interfere with typechecking and are inaccesible outside that function.
+If the function is defined outside of the struct without captures, it could possibly be generated as a method on the struct.
+Otherwise if it's defined outside the struct and has captures, it has to be generated as a separate class.
+This class could be a struct with a single method named `_invoke`.
+When looking up a function call, local variables also need to be included.
+The variable's type must match the aformentioned struct.

+For now, it's probably simplest to just consider two cases:
+1. Function defined within the struct (or module) without any captures.
+This is compiled as a method
+2. All other cases create a struct with a function `_invoke` that gets assigned to a field

+The one subtle thing is figuring out how typecheck a module with a method against a struct with a func struct.
+This implies that the transformation from Function to Struct must only occur at the codegen level, otherwise the typechecking code gets more complicated.
+The struct method dispatch must also be adjusted to account for this.

 # To Investigate

 ## Indy for lazy anonymous struct creation